 Requirements for Verification of Victims of Identity Theft

-Beginning with the 2013 tax year, tax filers who, because of IRS identity theft, are denied an IRS Tax Return Transcript using one of the regular request processes will be referred to the Identity Protection Specialized Unit (IPSU) toll-free number at 800.908.4490.
-Filers who believe they are victims of identity theft do not need to be referred to the IPSU; they may call the number directly or go to the ID theft website on irs.gov.
-After the IPSU authenticates the tax filer's identity, the tax filer can request that the IRS mail to the tax filer an alternate paper tax return transcript.
+Beginning with the 2013 tax year, tax filers who, because of IRS identity theft, are denied an IRS Tax Return Transcript using one of the regular request processes, will be referred to the Identity Protection Specialized Unit (IPSU) toll-free number at 800.908.4490.
+If you believe you are a victim of identity theft, you do not need to be referred to the IPSU.
+Call the number directly or go to the ID theft website on irs.gov.
+After the IPSU authenticates your identity, you can request that the IRS mail to the tax filer an alternate paper tax return transcript.
 The alternate transcript is known as the TRDBV (Transcript Data Base View).

-A victim of tax administration identity theft who is not able to obtain an IRS Tax Return Transcript or use the IRS DRT must contact the IRS at 1.800.908.4490.
-Upon authentication of the tax filer’s identity, the IRS will provide:
+If you are a victim of tax administration identity theft and are not able to obtain an IRS Tax Return Transcript or to use the IRS DRT, you must contact the IRS at 1.800.908.4490.
+Upon authentication of your identity, the IRS will provide:

-- a TRDBV (Transcript Data Base View) which should be signed by the tax payer or a printout of the tax filer’s IRS income tax return information (sent by the IRS through the U.S. Postal Service)
+- a TRDBV (Transcript Data Base View), which you must sign, or a printout of your IRS income tax return information (sent by the IRS through the U.S. Postal Service)

-- a statement signed and dated by the individual indicating that he or she was a victim of IRS identity theft and that the IRS is investigating the matter (the statement must also indicate that the individual submitted a Form 14039 to the IRS, but did not keep a copy of it or that he or she was not required to file the form)
+- a statement that you must sign and date indicating that you were a victim of IRS identity theft and that the IRS is investigating the matter (the statement must also indicate that you submitted a Form 14039 to the IRS, but did not keep a copy of it or that you were not required to file the form)